aishwaryarajan75/Location-based-project-distribution/README.md

 For me the implementation of maps and bargraph was a bit difficult as it had more dependencies.
 Also, I had to write a lot of geometrical specifications for the implementation of bar graph and for Google maps too.
 Also, found some difficulty in implementing the marker feature of the maps initially.

+Q5) What components OTHER than your client and server framework did you install, if any, and if so, what is their purpose for your solution?

+I haven't installed any other components other that client and server framework in my project since I tried to implement it in a least complex way, as much as possible.
+I have used external libraries like the d3.js library for implementing bar graph and the Google Maps API for implementing or adding the Google Maps for my website's homepage.

+Q6) What Ubuntu commands are required to deploy and run your server?